 A SCILT/QFI Program

-These interactive resources were created to complement the live online lessons of the Arabic language course designed by SCILT (Scotland’s National Centre for Languages) for primary school pupils.
+TThese interactive resources were created to complement the live online lessons for primary school pupils of the Arabic language course, designed by Scotland’s National Centre for Languages (SCILT).

-The 10-week, 20-hour course has been designed to allow young learners to experience the Arabic language and culture through the context of traveling and storytelling inspired by the well-known historic explorer, Ibn Battuta.
-It is aimed at P5-P7 learners (8 to 11 years old) who are complete beginners in Arabic.
-As part of Scotland’s approach to language learning, the program is designed as a meaningful L3 language learning experience; in other words, it is meant to support the teaching of a second additional language in the upper primary stages.
-The purpose of the course is to introduce learners to aspects of Arab cultures as well as practical Arabic language skills.
+The ten-week, 20-hour course has been designed to allow young learners to experience the Arabic language and culture through the context of traveling and storytelling, inspired by the well-known historic explorer, Ibn Battuta.
+It is aimed at P5–P7 learners (8–11 years old) who are complete beginners in Arabic.
+As part of Scotland’s approach to language learning, the program is designed as a meaningful L3 language learning experience.
+In other words, it is meant to support the teaching of a second additional language in the upper primary stages.
+The purpose of the course is to introduce learners to aspects of Arab cultures, as well as practical Arabic language skills.

 There are seven presentations.
-The first is about Ibn Battuta himself, the following five focusing on different Arab countries: Morocco, Egypt, Qatar, Tunisia, and Jordan, with the final presentation a quiz to review what the students have learned.
-Each presentation contains one slide with a number of links to information and activities designed to enhance the learners’ knowledge and understanding of the Arab world, its many cultures, and in some cases, its links to Scotland.
+The first is about Ibn Battuta himself, then five more presentations focus on different Arab countries: Morocco, Egypt, Qatar, Tunisia, and Jordan.
+The final presentation is a quiz to review what the students have learned.
+Each presentation contains one slide and a number of links to information and activities that have been designed to enhance a learners’ knowledge and understanding of the Arab world, its many cultures, and, in some cases, its links to Scotland.

 1. Introducing Ibn Battuta